GeorgiaKolovou/smart-campus-network/README.md

 The first laboratory includes an automated temperature control system.
 The system works based on the temperature measured by a thermostat:

--If temperature ≤ 15°C → the heating system turns on
+- If temperature ≤ 15°C → the heating system turns on

--At 20°C → both heating and fan systems turn off
+- At 20°C → both heating and fan systems turn off

--If temperature is between 20°C and 25°C → the fan operates at low speed
+- If temperature is between 20°C and 25°C → the fan operates at low speed

--If temperature ≥ 25°C → the fan operates at high speed
+- If temperature ≥ 25°C → the fan operates at high speed

 ## Automatic Lighting System
 The second laboratory includes a motion-based lighting system.

--When motion is detected → the lights turn on
+- When motion is detected → the lights turn on

--When no motion is detected → the lights turn off
+- When no motion is detected → the lights turn off

 This system helps reduce energy consumption.